 Squamous cell carcinoma (SCC)

-Most often, squamous cell carcinoma refers to skin cancer, but it also commonly affects other parts of the body:
+Squamous cell carcinoma develops in cells in the top layer of the epithelium, called squamous cells.
+Most often, squamous cell carcinoma refers to skin cancer, but it also commonly affects other parts of the body.
+It can affect the:

 - Esophagus.
 Most cancers in the upper esophagus are SCC.

 - Head and neck.
 Over 90 percent of cancers in the mouth, nose, and throat are SCC.

 Basal cell carcinoma develops in cells in the deepest layer of the epithelium, called basal cells.
 It is the most common form of carcinoma and the only one that occurs exclusively in the skin.

 According to the American Society of Clinical Oncology, about 80 percent of all skin cancers that aren’t melanoma are basal cell carcinomas.